Australia–Indonesia Security Agreements: Defence Cooperation Agreement

-2025 defence treaty
+Jakarta Treaty

 On 12 November 2025, the Australian and Indonesian governments confirmed that they would sign a new defence treaty in January 2026 that would commit the two governments to consulting on both leadership and ministerial levels on security matters.
 Australian Prime Minister Anthony Albanese and Indonesian President Prabowo Subianto announced the agreement during Subianto's first state visit to Sydney in November.
 The treaty builds upon the 2024 Defence Cooperation Agreement, and is also based on a cancelled 1995 bilateral peace agreement signed between Australian Prime Minister Paul Keating and Indonesian President Soeharto.

+The Treaty Between The Government of Australia and the Government of the Republic of Indonesia on Common Security ('Jakarta Treaty') was formally signed by Albanese and Prabowo in Jakarta on 6 February 2026.